Chaitalykundu/Web-Development/02-CSS/01-Basic/05-Fonts/Theory/03-font-variant.md

+# Overview

+- Definition and Usage
+- Syntax
+- Example
+- Specification
+- Property Values
+- Constituent properties

+&nbsp;

+&nbsp;

+# Chapter Summary

+- The `font-variant` property specifies whether or not a text should be displayed in a small-caps font.

+- In a _small-caps_ font, all lowercase letters are converted to uppercase letters.
+However, the converted uppercase letters appears in a smaller font size than the original uppercase letters in the text.

+&nbsp;

+&nbsp;

 | Property     | Description                | Default value |
 | ------------ | -------------------------- | ------------- |
 | font-variant | Specifies the font variant | normal        |

+&nbsp;

+&nbsp;

 &nbsp;